kstenerud/concise-encoding/cte-specification.md

    - A tag name inside another CBE or CTE document, using the fragment section of the URI as a tag identifier
  * An implementation may choose to follow URI references, but care must be taken when doing this, as there are security implications when following unknown links.
  * An implementation may choose to simply pass along a URI as-is, leaving it up to the user to resolve it or not.
  * References to dead or invalid URI links are not considered invalid per se.
-How this situation is handled is implementation specific, and should be fully specified in the implementation of your use case.
+How this situation is handled is implementation specific, and must be fully specified in the implementation of your use case.

 Example: